epic-elements/epic-location/README.md

 # \<epic-location\>

-Tracks changes to the address bar
+watches address bar for changes

 ## Install the Polymer-CLI